mjem/shareclip/README.rst

 Introduction
 ------------

-Shareclip is a web server for sharing entries between users, typically on a local network.
+Shareclip is a web server for sharing messages between users, typically on a local network.
 Everyone accessing the site sees the same list of shared entries.

 Screenshots
 -----------

 .. image:: docs/main-sm.png
-   :width: 500px
    :alt: Screenshot of main interface
    :target: docs/main.png

 Features
 --------

-- Post as many messages as you like
+- Post and share multiple messages
 - Messages can be plain text or a URL
-- Everyone can post and everyone can see the same list of messages
+- Everyone can post and everyone sees the same list of messages
 - New posts or deletions are instantly propagated to all clients via a Websocket
 - Messages are stored with a timestamp and nickname of the poster
 - Copy a message to the user's desktop clipboard with a button
 - Server state is stored in a persistent statefile between runs
-- Delete and undo delete messages
+- Delete and undo delete of messages

 Quick start
 -----------